wenlab501/A-Timely-Exposure-Risk-during-Air-Travel-TERAT/README.md

 You may directly gitclone or download the apk and install in your smart phone.
 Due to the computational complexity, this app requrires a good internet environment, or it may take few seconds to demonstrate timely exposure risk and flight schedule information.

-If you have any questions, suggestions feel free to contact us.
+If you have any questions, suggestions feel free to contact us.</br>
 PI: Tzai-Hung Wen (wenthung@ntu.edu.tw)